Major & Minor Arcana in Tarot Reading: What’s the Difference?

-The first part of learning how to unlock deep truths using the Tarot deck is understanding the difference between the Major Arcana and Minor Arcana.
-Luckily, it is actually very straight forward.
-The cards are not designed merely to show you the future, but to help you understand your perceptions of the present so you can sculpt those perceptions and modify your behaviors to generate the momentum you desire in your life.
+The cards are not designed merely to show you the future, but to help you understand your perceptions of the present so you can sculpt those perceptions and modify your behaviours to generate the momentum you desire in life.

-The Tarot can determine if we are learning from our experiences or if we are being consumed with negativity and failing to find that silver lining.
+A Tarot reading can determine if we are learning from our experiences or if we are being consumed with negativity and failing to find that silver lining.
 Because we live in a world made of meaning based on reference to everything else in the world, we all have similar experiences that we ascribe certain undeniable value to.
-Tarot is not meant to scare us about the future at all and this is where some people completely misunderstand how helpful Tarot actually is.
+Tarot reading is not meant to scare us about the future at all and this is where some people completely misunderstand how helpful Tarot reading actually is.

 For example, when we break away from an abusive relationship, we are starting a new chapter and become more adept at navigating future relationships because of the pain we went through.

-First, let’s get an understanding of the Major and Minor Arcana in order for you to unlock the power of the Tarot.
+First, let’s get an understanding of the Major and Minor Arcana in a Tarot reading order for you to unlock the power of the Tarot.